Courtney Stuart

 Hello, I'm Courtney!
 I joined the University of Oxford in 2022 as a DPhil student funded by the UKRI Oxford-NERC Doctoral Training Partnership (DTP).

-Prior to joining the Seascape Ecology Lab and the Oxford-NERC DTP, I received my MSc in Ecology from the University of Alberta.
-As an MSc student advised by Dr. Stephanie Green, I constructed species- and life-stage-specific spatial models of habitat suitability and functional connectivity for reef fishes with complex life histories, particularly those that involve cross-shelf ontogenetic habitat shifts.
-I hold a BSc in Marine Vertebrate Biology from the School of Marine and Atmospheric Sciences, Stony Brook University, where I worked on various research projects related to the spatial ecology of tiger sharks, fishes, copepods, kelps, and seagrasses.
-I’ve also had several transformative experiences in the field, including extended research in the Gulf of Maine, Long Island Sound, and the Peruvian Amazon Basin.
+Before joining the Oxford Seascape Ecology Lab, I earned an MSc in Ecology from the University of Alberta, where I was advised by Dr Stephanie Green.
+For my MSc, I constructed species- and life-stage-specific spatial models of habitat suitability and functional connectivity for reef fishes in the Florida Keys, USA.
+I hold a BSc in Marine Vertebrate Biology from the School of Marine and Atmospheric Sciences at Stony Brook University, where I researched the spatial ecology of tiger sharks, fishes, kelps, and seagrasses.
+My field experience to date includes work in French Polynesia, the Gulf of Maine, Long Island Sound, and the Peruvian Amazon Basin.

 Selected publications